Marine life of Malapascua

 Sharks and Rays:

 Malapascua is one of the few places in the world where you can see this fascinating predator regularly.
-Two species are often spotted: first of all the common thresher shark (alopias vulpinus). which grows up to 6m.
+You can spot two species often: first of all the common thresher shark (alopias vulpinus). which grows up to 6m.
 Secondly the smaller pelagic thresher shark (alopias pelagicus), which grows up to 3m.
 Named for it’s exceptionally long tail, (accounting for half its body length) thresher sharks are not a threat to humans.
 These powerful creatures use their tail to “thresh” and stun their prey.
 This includes schooling pelagic fish (such as sardines and tuna), squid, cuttlefish and even seabirds.

 Whitetip reef shark